1) Is this event like the October Networking Night?

 - Electrical and Computer Engineering

-This networking event is less formal than October’s Senior Dinner.
-Instead of a formal sit-down dinner, it features an informal hors d'oeuvres social time followed by two break-out sessions where you'll meet with smaller groups of students who have signed up to learn more about your organization.
+This event features an informal hors d'oeuvres social time followed by four break-out sessions where you'll meet with smaller groups of students who have signed up to learn more about your organization.
 The meeting space is also informal - you'll be meeting in labs and conference rooms.

 2) Who else will be at the Reception?